section-engineering-education/engineering-education/articles/android-custom-views-extending-view-subclass/index.md

 ![App](/engineering-education/android-custom-views-extending-view-subclass/app.gif)

 ### Conclusion
-In this article we have gone through creating a custom view through extending a widget.
+In this article, we have gone through creating a custom view by extending a widget.
 We have also seen how we can change the view's appearance by drawing.
 Creating custom views through this approach is quite easier.
 It gives the application a unique appearance with less work to do.
 Check this [article](/engineering-education/android-custom-views-extending-view/) for a guide on creating custom views by extending the `View` class.
 You can find the source code of the application on [github](https://github.com/kayere/color-slider.git).
 Feel free to raise an issue or a PR if you notice any error.